-3 If you plan to use Loupes during the CPEDH[TM] you will be required to bring your own face shield that will comfortably sit over the Loupes and provide full protection.
-The FDHRC[TM] provided face shields cannot be worn with Loupes.
+3 If you plan to use Loupes during the CPEDHTM you will be required to bring your own face shield that will comfortably sit over the Loupes and provide full protection.
+The FDHRCTM does not have face shields that can be worn with Loupes.